What To Expect At Your Eye Exam

 The professionals at Pearle Vision understand the selection of lenses may seem overwhelming, which is why we are here to help!
 We recommend speaking with the Pearle Vision team to determine which type of lens best suits your vision needs and lifestyle prior to heading into frame selection.
 Lens page

 When the optometrist has completed their testing, then comes the fun part!
-Finding the perfect pair of frames suited for you.
+Head to the frame gallery to find the right pair of frames suited for you.
+Once you have decided on a style, you will likely wait up to 7 days to get your frames.

-Ensuring that your eyes receive the highest quality of care they deserve is our ultimate priority, which is why at Pearle Vision, we work to make the payment process as stress-free as possible.
-We work with all major health and benefits plans, including EyeMed, VSP, Aetna, Humana, Tri-Care, United Healthcare, and FSAs.
+Ensuring that your eyes receive the genuine quality of care they deserve is our ultimate priority, which is why at Pearle Vision, we work to make the payment process as stress free as we possible.
+We work with all major health and benefits plans, including EyeMed, United Healthcare, and FSA's.
 For more information on the insurance accepted at your neighborhood Pearle Vision, please review our insurance policy page here Insurance page.

 Types of Testing